MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-backup-restore.md

 ## Point-in-time recovery

 In Azure Database for PostgreSQL flexible server, performing a PITR creates a new server in the same region as your source server, but you can choose the availability zone.
 It's created with the source server's configuration for the pricing tier, compute generation, number of virtual cores, storage size, backup retention period, and backup redundancy option.
-Also, tags and settings such as virtual networks and firewall settings are inherited from the source server.

 The physical database files are first restored from the snapshot backups to the server's data location.
 The appropriate backup that was taken earlier than the desired point in time is automatically chosen and restored.
 A recovery process then starts by using WAL files to bring the database to a consistent state.